mjosaarinen/pqps/mecc/README.md

 Verify:   6.639 Mcycles	 69.160 ms	 59.826 mW	  4.138 mJ
 TOTAL:   18.639 Mcycles	194.153 ms	 59.703 mW	 11.592 mJ
 ```

+ECDH is little bit more expensive than one might expect since it checks
+if the public points are on the curve etc.

 Cheers,
 - markku